weimingtom/wmt_android_galgame_test_suite/README.md

 * Tyranor.apk, Tyranor 1.5.6, supports Android 10 and old devices
 * Tyranor_2.2.2.apk; 2.x only for aarch64 and new Android devices (?)
 * (newer) Tyranor-2.3.2208.apk
+* Support many engines, but not sure all are available, old version may run some games failed.

 ## Artroid+
 * https://myskrpatch.tistory.com/82